okviz/okviz.github.io/_mydocs/calendar-pro/options/tooltips/precision.md

 ---
 **Default value:** Auto

-The **Decimal places** option manages the precision of the numbers displayed in the tooltips, as it allows you to increase or decrease the decimals.
+This option manages the precision of the numbers displayed in the tooltips, as it allows you to increase or decrease the decimals.